Explanation of the answers

 One other note about this question.
 Verbal promises count for absolutely nothing.
-If you uncle promised you $10,000 from his estate.
-Or his car, or half of his estate.
-If it is not written into a legal Last Will and Testament, the verbal promise counts for nothing.
+If your uncle promised you $10,000 from his estate, or his car, or half of his estate, if it is not written into a legal Last Will and Testament, the verbal promise counts for nothing.

 Grounds for Challenging a Will in Canada

 This is a very complicated situation.
-If somebody came to us describing this situation to us, we would immediately direct them to seek legal advice.
+If somebody came to us describing this situation, we would immediately direct them to seek legal advice.
 Here we have a mother who died, and who wanted her estate to go to her spouse, and then after the spouse died, the mother said that she wanted the estate to go to the children.